IRC: Hessian Predictor–Corrector (HPC)

 The HPC method is recommended when:

-- The default GS method is too slow due to the number of corrector iterations required at each IRC point.
+- The GS method is too slow due to the number of constrained optimization required at each IRC point.

-- You want a good balance between speed and accuracy without sacrificing robustness.
+- You want a good balance between efficiency and path quality.

 - The PES has moderate curvature changes along the reaction path, where Hessian-based integration provides a clear advantage over simpler gradient-only methods.

 For very smooth surfaces where maximum speed is desired, consider LQA.
-For extremely difficult or anharmonic surfaces where robustness is paramount, consider EulerPC.
+For extremely difficult or anharmonic surfaces where robustness is paramount, consider GS.